TheWalKer-TW/Product-Landing-Page/README.md

 # Product-Landing-Page
-Project form freeCodeCamp.
+Project from freeCodeCamp (FCC).
 The aim is to create a product landing page.